Janikaka/Experiment-server/README.md

 - Assign somebody to code review your work
 - When the code review is done merge the branch to master via GitHub.com

-####Tips on adding or editing API
+####Tips on editing API

 Since swagger_pyramid is included in this project, additionally to Python Pyramid's documentation on adding new API paths, keeping api_docs/swagger.json up to date is essential.
 Adding a new path to routes.py is not enough to make application work!
 Added path must be added to swagger.json and specify values it returns.
 Please keep [Swagger API]((https://app.swaggerhub.com/api/SoftwareFactory/experiment-server/))